sl-sh-dev/sl-sh/README.md

 - [ ] Test scripts to exercise everything.
 - [ ] Better Docs.

+## Examples
+Currently sparse but if you grep lisp/ and contrib/ for a form you want an example of you will probably find one.

 ## Available forms:

+Note that builtins are somewhat stable but things (macros, etc) are more likely to change (some macros are just tossed together and need replacing- match to cond for instance).

 ### Core Forms
 Form | Args | Type | description